Emeritus Professor · University College London

 Deepak Prasher

-Life in Varanasi — the oldest living city in the world on the banks of the sacred Ganga.
-76 large-square pages of the city's ghats, people, and light.
+Life in Varanasi --- the oldest living city in the world on the banks of the sacred Ganga.
+76 large-square pages.

 Buy on Blurb →